-A selection of personal and peer-reviewed highlights are noted below.
-In considering the unfolding continuity of my professional life’s journey these are some of the more important keystones.
-Rendering my contributions in reverse order opens up a narrative space for the telling of a parallel story, that of why each completed work has mattered to me.
+Here you will find a selection of peer-reviewed and personal highlights from my working life.
+In considering the unfolding continuity of my professional life’s journey, these are some of the more important keystones.
+Rendering my contributions in reverse order opens up a narrative space for the telling of a parallel story, that of why the completion of each project or academic study has mattered to me.

 What follows is actually a list of beginnings, each project being summative (in terms of what was accomplished) and formative in terms of what could now be considered reasonable, possible and of genuine interest to do next.

 Whilst there may be some methodological ‘issues’ with constructing such retrospective continuities (see Boyer, Pacal, and James V. Wertsch, eds.
 2009.
 Memory in Mind and Culture.
 New York: Cambridge University Press), continuity in terms of a portfolio career makes sense to me.

 My earlier work was primarily concerned with teaching and learning.
 Subsequent studies have involved extensive out-in-the-field ethnographic practice and research.
 This has meant going to, and working with, real people in places where they live and work.
 For my own research efforts, I have seldom relied solely on what can already be found in research publications and books.

 Each project, in one way or another, has involved an innovative use of information and communication technologies (ICTs) although I do not go into specific technical detail (considered in some scholarly circles important) here.
 Many of the completed projects noted also represent a knowledge management innovation for the Australian Commonwealth Government or other public sector agency.